bickfordb/thriftit/README.md

-Re-implementation of the Thrift Python library for Python
+Re-implementation of the Thrift Python library

 Rough goals: